In-grid-collective/ingrid-public-portfolio/README.md

 General:
-- [ ] Replace all assets with local versions... e.g. svgs for dashed lines.
+- [ ] Replace all assets with local versions... e.g. svgs for arrows
+- [ ] Add links to the socials in the footer

 ---